gscales/Exch-Rest/Getting-Started-Guide.md

 #### Module installation

-The Module is availble from the PowerShell Gallery at https://www.powershellgallery.com/packages/Exch-Rest and can be installed on Windows 10 using
+The Module is availble from the PowerShell Gallery at https://www.powershellgallery.com/packages/Exch-Rest and can be installed on Windows 10 and Windows 8 using

 Install-Module Exch-Rest